A small town once hummed with the life of 10,000 people. Now its empty buildings lie ruined while tanks lob shells.

 The continuing violence comes as UN agencies said that around 214,000 people had already fled Syria.

-The number of Syrian refugees in Turkey could reach 200,000 as the conflict deepens, the UN refugee agency said on Tuesday.
+Turkey has taken in more than 80,000 refugees, and that number could reach 200,000 as the conflict deepens, the UN refugee agency said on Tuesday.